-OVERVIEW: The Margaret Cargill Foundation focuses its animal and wildlife grants on the well-being of domestic animals, helping injured wild rehabilitate for eventual release into the wild, and programs working to increase peoples’ compassion toward animals.
+OVERVIEW: The Margaret Cargill Foundation focuses its animal and wildlife grants on the well-being of domestic animals, rehabilitation of injured wild animals for eventual re-release, and programs to increase compassion toward animals.

 IP TAKE: Cargill supports work that demonstrates the potential for lasting and measurable impact.

-PROFILE: The Margaret A. Cargill Foundation (MACF) is one of the grantmaking entities that fall under the Margaret A. Cargill Philanthropies (MACP) umbrella.
+PROFILE: The Margaret A. Cargill Foundation (MACF) is one of the grantmaking entities under the Margaret A. Cargill Philanthropies (MACP) umbrella.
 MACP formed the MACF upon Ms. Cargill’s passing in 2006.
-The foundation focuses its grantmaking on arts and culture, the environment, disaster relief and recovery, and animal welfare.
+The foundation focuses on arts and culture, the environment, disaster relief and recovery, and animal welfare.

-MACF’s animal welfare program focuses on the “well-being of domestic animals and injured wild animals, and ways to increase empathy toward animals among children and adults.”
+MACF’s animal welfare program funds efforts to boost the well-being of domestic animals and injured wild animals and to increase empathy toward animals among children and adults.
 Cargill’s animal welfare features three subprograms:

-Companion animals helps local shelters with community outreach programs, spay/neuter programs, and sheltering homeless animals.
+The Companion Animals subprogram helps local shelters with community outreach programs, spay/neuter programs, and sheltering homeless animals.